k21971/EvilHack/doc/evilhack-changelog.md

   choosing silver to melee demons/vampires
 - Fix: Infidels were not gaining alignment record points for kills
 - Fix: crash when giving a pet armor they can't wear
+- Fix: crash when giving a pet armor they can't wear, take two